TheochemUI/eOn/docs/source/user_guide/serve_mode.md

 ## Integration with ChemGP

-ChemGP connects to the serve mode via its `RpcPotential` oracle:
+ChemGP connects to serve mode via its `RpcPotential` oracle:

 ```{code-block} julia
 using ChemGP